hairyhenderson/gomplate/docs/content/usage.md

 ### `--output-map`

-Sometimes a 1-to-1 mapping betwen input filenames and output filenames is not desirable.
+Sometimes a 1-to-1 mapping between input filenames and output filenames is not desirable.
 For these cases, you can supply a template string as the argument to `--output-map`.
 The template string is interpreted as a regular gomplate template, and all datasources and external nested templates are available to the output map template.

 A new [context][] is provided, with the input filename is available at `.in`, and the original context is available at `.ctx`.
 For convenience, any context keys not conflicting with `in` or `ctx` are also copied.